 If you’re having trouble making your mortgage payments and worried you might go through a foreclosure in South Carolina, you should learn about the process and your rights.
 Federal and state laws, in theory, establish a structured, predictable foreclosure process.
 But servicers and lenders sometimes make mistakes and violate the law when processing foreclosures.
-If the servicer or lender messes up, you might have a defense to the foreclosure.
+If the servicer or lender makes an error, you might have a defense to the foreclosure.

 Read on to learn more about each step in a South Carolina foreclosure—from missing your first payment up until you have to move out of the home—and get useful information about federal and state laws that are designed to protect you during the process.

 Federal mortgage servicing laws give various protections to homeowners both before and during the foreclosure process, including: